rowenwu/azure-docs/articles/iot-central/core/quick-monitor-devices.md

 As an operator, you can view information about the device on the **Overview**, **About**, and **Commands** views.
 The builder created a **Manage device** view for you to edit device information and set device properties.

-The chart on the dashboard shows a plot of the device humidity.
-You decide that the device humidity is too high.
+The chart on the dashboard shows a plot of the device humidity data.
+From this dashboard, you can investigate the cause of the notification.
+For example, if the device sensor exceeded a threshold, you can observe when it occurred and the other sensor data surrounding the event.

 ## Remediate an issue